Safe-D: Safety through Disruption

 Project Highlights

-• The results from this project have implications for future design of external communication displays on L4+ AVs.
+- These results have implications for future design of external communication displays on L4+ AVs.
 Training may be necessary for road users, given the relatively low percentage of participants who understood the meaning of these displays after multiple exposures and participants’ confusion in where to look and how to interpret the intention of the display when multiple vehicles were present.

 Final Report